The Python Packaging Hell: Files Everywhere (4 / 7)

 dysfunctions for different versions of Python, distutils

-, are included in all the setup.py
+or setuptools, are included in all the setup.py

 of the Earth.